THIS WORKSHOP WILL BE GIVEN IN FRENCH WITH SOME VIDEO CONTENT IN ENGLISH. NUMBER OF PARTICIPANTS IS LIMITED.

 Caroline Hui, OT(C), erg., M.Sc.

 In 1991, Caroline graduated from McGill University with a Bachelor of Science in Occupational Therapy and returned to McGill University to graduate with a Master of Science degree in 2014.
 She has training in sensory integration, DIR/Floortime, craniosacral therapy, Shanker Self-Reg, Therapeutic Listening, SpIRiT Model, Cognitive Orientation to Occupational Performance, and Occupational Performance Coaching.
+Caroline has contributed to research articles in peer-reviewed journals.

 Caroline has been a part of Camp Jabiru’s (NSW, Australia) support team since 2017.
 In 2019, she received the Canadian Association of Occupational Therapy award for excellence in clinical supervision at the Université de Sherbrooke.